A Block Hon. Bio

 Fail

-Jell-O with canned pineapple
+Jell-O with canned

 Yes; yet, not as firm as the control plate